Mary Mother of GOD 15 Promises of the Virgin Mary to those who recite the Rosary

 In anger, the soldier ran her through with his sword.
 Those gathering over her body wept and loudly complained against the cruel emperor for issuing an edict that resulted in the death of many innocent people.
 Christians buried the martyr near the city gates, and a chapel was built over her grave.

 4th v.
-Zoticus The Hieromartyr; Protector of Orphans, an illustrious and rich Roman in the service of St Constantine the Great (306-337); St Constantine's son, Constantius (337-361), an adherent of the Arian heresy martyrd the saint
+Zoticus The Hieromartyr; Protector of Orphans, an illustrious and rich Roman in the service of St Constantine the Great (306-337); St Constantine's son, Constantius (337-361), an adherent of the Arian heresy martyred the saint

 When the emperor transferred the capital from Rome to Constantinople, Zoticus also moved there.
 Soon, however, spurning worldly honors, Zoticus was ordained to the holy priesthood, and he began to provide for the destitute and orphaned in his own home.
 Then, receiving funds from St Constantine, he built a place of treatment for the sick, a shelter for the homeless, where he took in those afflicted with leprosy, rescuing them from the soldiers, who had been ordered to drown them in the sea.